Generalized Persistence Algorithm for Decomposing Multi-parameter Persistence Modules: Presentation and its decomposition

 \begin{theorem} There are 1-1 correspondences between the following three structures arising from a minimal presentation map $f: F^1\rightarrow F^0$ of a persistence module $H$, and its presentation matrix $[f]$: \begin{enumerate} \item A decomposition of the persistence module $H\simeq\bigoplus H^i$; \item A decomposition of the presentation map $f\simeq \bigoplus f_{i}$ \item A diagonalization of the presentation matrix $[f]\simeq \bigoplus [f]_{i}$ \end{enumerate}

 \end{theorem}

-\begin{remark} From Theorem~\ref{thm:decomposition_correspondence}, we can see that there exist an essentially unique total decomposition of a presentation map and an essentially unique total diagonalization of the presentation matrix of $H$ which correspond to an essentially unique total decomposition of $H$ (up to permutation, isomorphism, and trivial summands).
-In practice, we might be given a presentation which is not necessarily minimal.
+\begin{remark} In practice, we might be given a presentation which is not necessarily minimal.
 One way to handle this case is to compute the minimal presentation of the given presentation first.
 For 2-parameter modules, this can be done by the algorithm in~\cite{Lesnick_compute_minimal_present_19}.
-The other choice is to compute the decomposition of the given presentation directly which is sufficient to get the decomposition of the module thanks to the following proposition (proof at the end of Appendix~\ref{sec:free_resoln_graded_betti} ). \end{remark}
+The other choice is to compute the decomposition of the given presentation (not necessarily minimal) directly, which is sufficient to get the decomposition of the module thanks to the following proposition (proof at the end of Appendix~\ref{sec:free_resoln_graded_betti}). \end{remark}